-13. They’re a steep learning curve.
+13. Competitions can be a steep learning curve.

 14. You may meet prize pigs.

-15. You may get addicted to running competitions…
+15. You may get hooked on competitions…

-16. You might learn some hard truths.
+16. You may learn some hard truths about your business.

 17. You might make fake friends.

-18. You MUST follow rules, rules and more rules.
+18. You must follow rules, rules and more rules.

-19. What if competitions work too well?
+19. What if your competition works *too* well?!

 A bit of a strange one… but what if your competition works too well?